-Former Bronx Gulf Center to Become MTA Electric Bus Depot
+Former Bronx Golf Center to Become MTA Electric Bus Depot

+A former golf driving range has a purpose for Bronx residents to become an all-electric bus depot.
 The 12-acre complex (550,000 square feet) has compounded and bemused Morris Park residents since its operating existence.
-Formerly named Family Golf Center, Inc., and a current sign on the property covered with graffiti, Bronx Gulf Center.
-Residents of the area noticed anyone rarely was found to be going here to tee up before it closed down in January 2010 abruptly.
-The property has sat abandoned for years before in local news changing hands from the Metropolitan Transit Authority (MTA) to Grid Properties and Gotham Organization in 2018.
+Formerly named Family Golf Center, Inc., and a current sign on the property is covered with graffiti, Bronx Golf Center.
+Residents of the area noticed that no one was rarely found here, as it abruptly closed down in January 2010.
+The property had sat abandoned for years before, with local news, changing hands from the Metropolitan Transit Authority (MTA) to Grid Properties and Gotham Organization in 2018.

-Underneath golf driving range stand.
+Underneath the golf driving range stand.

 1940s auto wrecker business on Gun Hill Road, Courtesy of NYC Municipal Archives